karlcswanson/micboard/README.md

 # Micboard
 Micboard - A visual monitoring tool for network enabled Shure devices.

-Micboard is an open source microphone monitoring application.
-Micboard makes monitoring easy for artists, engineers, and volunteers.
+Micboard makes microphone monitoring & storage easy for artists, engineers, and volunteers.

-## Getting Started

 ## Compatible Networks & Devices
 Micboard currently relies on IP addresses to connect to RF devices.
 RF devices can be addressed through static or reserved IPs.
 They just need to be consistent.